Rosary: Anglicanism

-The use of the Catholic Rosary is fairly common among Anglicans of Anglo-Catholic churchmanship.
-Many Anglo-Catholic prayer books and manuals of devotion, such as Saint Augustine's Prayer Book contain the Catholic Rosary along with other Marian devotions.
+The use of the Rosary is fairly common among Anglicans of Anglo-Catholic churchmanship.
+Many Anglo-Catholic prayer books and manuals of devotion, such as Saint Augustine's Prayer Book contain the Rosary along with other Marian devotions.
 The public services of the Anglican churches, as contained in the Book of Common Prayer, do not directly invoke the Blessed Virgin or any other saint in prayer as the Thirty-Nine Articles reject the practice of praying to saints, but many Anglo-Catholics feel free to do so in their private devotions.
-Anglicans who pray the Catholic Rosary tend not to use the Luminous Mysteries or the Fátima decade prayer.
+Anglicans who pray the Rosary tend not to use the Luminous Mysteries or the Fátima decade prayer.

 Anglican prayer beads, also known informally as the "Anglican rosary", are a recent innovation created in the 1980s.
 They consist of four "weeks" (the equivalent of a decade) of seven beads each.
 The weeks are separated from each other by single beads termed "cruciform beads".
 A variety of different prayers may be said, the most common being the Jesus Prayer.
 Anglican Prayer Beads are not a Marian devotion, and there are no appointed meditations.
 Although it is sometimes called the "Anglican rosary", it is distinct from the Rosary of Our Lady as prayed by Catholics, Lutherans, Anglicans, and other Western Christians.

-Churches named for the Holy Rosary
+Churches named for the Rosary

 Catholic Marian church buildings around the world named in honor of the rosary include: